JoelMichaelRutter/wax_crate_MS5/README.md

 <details>
 <summary><b>Social Media Marketing</b></summary>

-One of the other ways I marketed the site was to use social media.
-I set up a Wax Crate page on Facebook and sent out some posts relating to specific content on the site to engage customers in questions and then direct them to the relevant content on the site via a link.
+Another method I used to market the site was using social media.
+I set up a Wax Crate page on Facebook and deployed posts relating to specific content on the site and engaged customers by asking questions to pique their interest, as well as including a direct link to the relevant content on the site to increase sales conversion.
 You can see a screenshot of the business Facebook page below with the aforementioned posts:
 <img src="readme-images/facebook-screenshot.png" width="500" alt="the wax crate Facebook page">

-To make this a more wide reaching strategy, this would need to be expanded to Instagram, twitter and tik-tok.
+To make this a more successful, overarching strategy – I would employ different techniques to attract new customers as well as retain existing customers with personalised content via email and I would look to expand my presence on social media using Instagram, Twitter and TikTok and create engaging content on these platforms to reach a wider audience and different demographics too.

 </details>